 The background drone-sound is white noise (which is a combination of all frequencies, the opposite of space-silence).
 When a constellation is triggered, the number representing its area (squared degrees), becomes the cutoff frequency of a low-pass filter for the noise signal.
-In this way, larger constellations will gradually increase their frequency.
+In this way, larger constellations will gradually increase the noise spectrum.

 The second version of Stellar includes a wider range of audio and visual solutions.
-A first addition are two new synthesis engines that allows the creation of more complex sounds, in favor of a more creative use of the interface.
+A first addition are two new synthesis engines that allow the creation of more complex sounds, in favour of a more creative use of the interface.

 The first new synthesizer is a granulator.
-The decision to use this type of synthesis is not completely random, but is linked to the path that led to his theory.
-Granular synthesis derives from considering sound the same nature of light, binding well to the sonification process which acted in Stellar.
+The decision to use this type of synthesis is not random, but linked to the path that led to his theory.
+Granular synthesis derives from considering sound the same nature of light, binding well to the sonification process which acts in Stellar.

-I used a granular synthesis called prototype asynchronous.
-It uses as source material a waveform and does not preserve the timbre.
+I used a type of granular synthesis called prototype asynchronous.
+It uses as source material waveforms without preserving the timbre.
 The granulator parameters are: frequency, length of grains, grain density, number of harmonics and inharmonicity.
 In the granulator it is also implemented a distortion, a simple delay with feedback and an automated stereo pan-pot .
-I decided to map the temperature of the stars to the frequency, the magnitude to the density of the grains and the distance from the Earth with to the length of the grains.
+I mapped the temperature of the stars to the frequency, the magnitude to the density of the grains and the distance from the Earth to to the length of the grains.

 In Stellar 2.0 I have also introduced new sonification data.
-Using API made available by darksky.net site, I could get, with an internet connection, real-time informations about the weather conditions of a particular place.
-The data that I have taken into account are the outdoor temperature, the cloudiness, the wind speed and the amount of precipitation.
+Using API made available by darksky.net site, I could get, with an internet connection, real-time information about the weather conditions of a specific place.
+The data I have taken into account are the outdoor temperature, the cloudiness, the wind speed and the amount of precipitation.

 The outdoor temperature controls the number of harmonics: the higher the temperature, the warmer the sounds.
-I felt then conceptually coherent to correlate the cloudiness with the stellar quality of observation, using it to control the sound distortion.
+I thought as conceptually coherent to correlate the cloudiness with the stellar quality of observation, using it to control the sound distortion.
 Another potentially disturbing factor is the wind speed, which I mapped to the inharmonicity of the granulator.
-In this way with a calm situation we will have harmonic sounds, whereas with a situation gradually worse, the dissonant amount will increase gradually.
+In this way with a calm situation, harmonic sounds will be produced, whereas with a worse scenario, the dissonant amount will gradually increase.
 Finally, the amount of precipitation, controls the frequency of the stereo pan pot.

 The concept for the third and final synthesis engine is the cosmic chaos.
-I used as a starting point an additive synthesis synthesizer called Sev2011 written by Katsuhiro Chiba.
-Being a freeware I could use it changing many features.
-In this case I created a randomic system through which the assignation of the mappings of the sonificated parameters is constantly changed.
+I used an additive synthesis synthesizer with a randomic system constantly changing the assignation of the mapping of the sonificated parameters.
 In addition to the sound synthesis I also wanted to develop a visual part with a patch written in Jitter.
 This made possible to create abstract patterns controlled by real-time sound contents and characterized from the actual colors of the triggered stars.

-To manage all the functions I designed a touch screen interface using the program “Lemur” for a iPad.
-The screen is composed of a mixer through which one can mix together the sounds generated by the different synthesis engines.
+To control all functions I designed a touch screen interface using the program “Lemur” for a iPad.
+The screen shows a mixer through which is possible to mix the sounds generated by the different synthesis engines.

 15-22 November 2015 – Première at Audio Art Festival 2015 c/o Galeria Bunkier Sztuki, Krakow, Poland